 How To Make Tabouli

-This is a classic middle eastern salad, traditionally served as part of the mezze, which is kind of like tapas in Spain or “drinkin’ snacks” in my house.
+, which is kind of like tapas in Spain or “drinkin’ snacks” in my house.
 Don’t tell the sheik, but I eat it for breakfast, too.
 That’s right, with yogurt!
 What the fudge?! — That’s crazy! — I know!
+It also goes real good with hummus, of course.

 It’s a wheat grain-based salad that uses bulghur (or bulgur or bulgar), also sometimes called cracked wheat (although they are not exactly the same thing).
 What it is though, is wheat grains that have been parboiled, dried, and then cracked into small pieces.
 Since it’s already cooked, all you have to do is rehydrate it.
 It’s easy to prepare and it’s a whole grain.
 What’s better than that? — A million dollars? — Okay.
 Agreed.